HungryFella09/TrainTicketingApplication/README.md

 Bookings - with an associated user and a price<br> Tickets - with an associated train, booking and number of tickets<br>

-Passwords are encrypted before being saved in the database
+Passwords are encrypted before being saved in the database.<br>

+The repositories were implemented using hibernate.<br>

 ## Examples of inputs and outputs